keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Jobs Monitoring](/management/telemetry/telemetry-dashboards/ac-jobs-monitoring.png)

-This tab provides the lowest detailed.
-It allows to filter based on many different fields (additional to those mentioned already - Project ID, Component, Component Type, Component Configuration, Configuration ID, Job Run Type, Job Status, Token Name and Flow) and by default it is filtered for only yesterday's jobs, with status as error, warning and success and only for the jobs that are run automatically (Job Run Type = orchestration).
+This tab provides the lowest detail.
+It allows filtering based on many fields (in addition to those mentioned already: Project ID, Component, Component Type, Component Configuration, Configuration ID, Job Run Type, Job Status, Token Name, and Flow).
+By default, it is filtered for only yesterday's jobs, with status as error, warning, and success, and only for the jobs that are run automatically (Job Run Type = a flow).
 It shows all these details together in a table.